DanielSarf/Fuzzy-Finder/README.md

 - Fast searching within documents after tree is built
 - Results are sorted by how closely they match your search term
-- Get exact location of where the chosen result occurs within `.txt` document
+- Get exact location of where the chosen result occurs within your document
 - Error handling
 - Supports Windows and Linux